 The Global Business Travel Association stated that in 2015, business travel accounted for $1.25 trillion globally.
 This was an increase of 6.5% over the previous year.
 Growth by the end of 2018 is projected to exceed 6%.

 Travel brands that focus on business class travel have many opportunities to reach a growing customer base.
 Along with these opportunities come challenges.
-Today’s business traveler is increasingly adept in technology and demanding of a travel experience that isn’t the same old boring corporate travel trip of the past.
-With Galileo’s help, your travel brand can meet these challenges.
+Today’s business travelers’ needs include technology and a travel experience that isn’t the same old boring corporate travel trip of the past.

 Next week, we’ll talk more about specific marketing strategies for travel companies that you can implement to attract and secure the business of the corporate guest.
 Focus on “bleisure” travel – – combining traditional business offerings with leisure products – is just one of those strategies.